Sublimation (phase transition): Naphthalene

+Iodine

+Iodine sublimes gradually and produces visible fumes on gentle heating at standard atmospheric temperature.
+It is possible to obtain liquid iodine at atmospheric pressure by controlling the temperature at just between the melting point and the boiling point of iodine.
+In forensic science, iodine vapor can reveal latent fingerprints on paper.

 Other substances

-Iodine produces fumes on gentle heating, although this is above the triple point and therefore not true sublimation.
-It is possible to obtain liquid iodine at atmospheric pressure by controlling the temperature at just above the melting point of iodine.
-In forensic science, iodine vapor can reveal latent fingerprints on paper.

-Arsenic can also sublime at high temperatures.
+At atmospheric pressure, arsenic sublimes gradually upon heating, and sublimes rapidly at 887 K.

-Cadmium and zinc are not suitable materials for use in vacuum because they sublime much more than other common materials.
+Cadmium and zinc sublime much more than other common materials, so they are not suitable materials for use in vacuum.

 Purification by sublimation

 Sublimation is a technique used by chemists to purify compounds.
 A solid is typically placed in a sublimation apparatus and heated under vacuum.
 Under this reduced pressure, the solid volatilizes and condenses as a purified compound on a cooled surface (cold finger), leaving a non-volatile residue of impurities behind.
 Once heating ceases and the vacuum is removed, the purified compound may be collected from the cooling surface.

 For even higher purification efficiencies, a temperature gradient is applied, which also allows for the separation of different fractions.
 Typical setups use an evacuated glass tube that is heated gradually in a controlled manner.
 The material flow is from the hot end, where the initial material is placed, to the cold end that is connected to a pump stand.
 By controlling temperatures along the length of the tube, the operator can control the zones of re-condensation, with very volatile compounds being pumped out of the system completely (or caught by a separate cold trap), moderately volatile compounds re-condensing along the tube according to their different volatilities, and non-volatile compounds remaining in the hot end.

 Vacuum sublimation of this type is also the method of choice for purification of organic compounds for use in the organic electronics industry, where very high purities (often > 99.99%) are needed to satisfy the standards for consumer electronics and other applications.